-If we do have any snow this winter, wait until it has stopped before popping out to give your trees a quick brush over to remove the bulk of the snow.
+Things have been quite mild so far this year.
+But if we do have any snow over the coming months, wait until it has stopped before popping out to give your trees a quick brush over to remove the bulk of the snow.

 Learn new skills

-During the dark nights, there is plenty of time to seek out new skills and knowledge online.
-While this can be done all year round, we all have better things to do during the lighter evenings.
+The long winter evenings give us plenty of time to seek out new skills and knowledge online.
+Of course, this can be done all year round, but I’m sure you’d agree that we all have better things to do during the lighter evenings.

-You can search the internet for all sorts of new skills, but here are some ideas to get you going:
+You can search the internet for all sorts of new skills, but here are a few ideas to get you going: